 - lived experience - the experience and the choices of a person, and the knowledge that they gain from these experiences and choices.
 In the case of mental health, the knowledge gained by an individual living with or through a mental health challenge.

 - recovery model - Recovery means gaining and retaining hope, understanding abilities and disabilities, engagement in an active life, personal autonomy, social identity, meaning and purpose in life, and a positive sense of self.
 Recovery is not synonymous with cure.
 Recovery refers to both internal conditions experienced by persons who describe themselves as being in recovery and external determinants that influence recovery, such as the social, political, cultural and economic aspects of life.

-- co-production is the practice of delivering mental health services in consultation with people with lived experience.
+- co-production is the practice of designing and delivering mental health services in consultation with people with lived experience.